Foreign banks in China could face curbs if they snub gold benchmark

 China needs the support of foreign banks, especially those who import gold into the mainland, but they could be wary given the global scrutiny on benchmarks following the manipulation of Libor rates in the foreign exchange market.

-Banks with import licenses will face “some action” if they do not participate in the benchmark, said a source who did not want to be named as he was not authorized to speak to media.
+Banks with import licences will face “some action” if they do not participate in the benchmark, said a source who did not want to be named as he was not authorised to speak to media.

-“Maybe China won’t cancel the license but we won’t give them the import quota or will reduce the amount under the quota,” the source said.
-Banks with licenses must apply to regulators for annual import quotas.
+“Maybe China won’t cancel the licence but we won’t give them the import quota or will reduce the amount under the quota,” the source said.
+Banks with licences must apply to regulators for annual import quotas.

-Australia and New Zealand Banking Group, HSBC and Standard Chartered are the foreign banks with import licenses.
+Australia and New Zealand Banking Group, HSBC and Standard Chartered are the foreign banks with import licences.
 Another 12 Chinese banks can also import.

 HSBC declined to comment, while ANZ and StanChart did not respond to calls and emails.